 Municipalities may adopt certain local option statutes that will impact the assessment of local property taxes.
-It is important that these notifications be submitted to the Municipal Databank, because they may have an impact on other forms or processes in the DLS Gateway Application.
-Municipalities that have adopted one or more of these local options appear in this report.
+It is important that local option adoption notifications be submitted to the Municipal Databank, because they may have an impact on other forms or processes in the DLS Gateway Application.
+Municipalities that have adopted one or more of these local options appear in the Local Options report below.

-This section provides a report detailing communities that have adopted this local option tax or excise for room occupancy, meals and recreational marijuana.
-It also shows potential revenues by community if they adopted the local option meals tax, and the actual distribution of local option room occupancy, meals and coming soon local option excises on the sale of recreational marijuana by community.
+This section provides data on communities that have adopted the local option tax or excise for room occupancy, meals and recreational marijuana.
+It also provides data on potential revenues by community, based on the adoption of the local option meals tax, and actual distribution data for local option room occupancy, meals and quarterly short-term rental impact fees.

 Additional Resources for